HsiangHung/Machine_Learning_Note/Graph/README.md

 * [Articulation Points (or Cut Vertices) in a Graph]: https://www.geeksforgeeks.org/articulation-points-or-cut-vertices-in-a-graph/
 [[GeeksForGeek] Articulation Points (or Cut Vertices) in a Graph](https://www.geeksforgeeks.org/articulation-points-or-cut-vertices-in-a-graph/)
 * [What is a fast algorithm for finding critical nodes?]: https://stackoverflow.com/questions/3678335/what-is-a-fast-algorithm-for-finding-critical-nodes
 [[Stackoverflow] What is a fast algorithm for finding critical nodes?](https://stackoverflow.com/questions/3678335/what-is-a-fast-algorithm-for-finding-critical-nodes)

+### 2.4 Critical Paths

+* [Is there any algorithm which can find all critical paths in DAG?]: https://stackoverflow.com/questions/18450062/is-there-any-algorithm-which-can-find-all-critical-paths-in-dag
+[[Stackoverflow] Is there any algorithm which can find all critical paths in DAG?](https://stackoverflow.com/questions/18450062/is-there-any-algorithm-which-can-find-all-critical-paths-in-dag)

+## 3. Others

-## Diversity Measurement - Shannon Entropy
+### 3.1 Diversity Measurement - Shannon Entropy

 Shannon defined the entropy of a probability distribution as the expected value of the information content of a value drawn from that distribution.